omidashtari/spherical_code_pmmh/README.md

 # Introduction to the code

-This code solves the Boussinesq equations in a rotating spherical shell using no slip boundary conditions.
+This code solves the Boussinesq equations in a rotating spherical shell using no slip and fixed temperature difference boundary conditions.
 Avalable solvers:

 * Timestepping solver (Predictor-corrector, Crank-Nicolson, Forward-Backward Euler, BDF2) using explicit or implicit Coriolis.